James Bond's Favourite Bet in Roulette & Its Improvement

 If the Line Bet wins then it is 50,000 × 5 = 250,000 − 150,000 (loss of the Low numbers) = net profit 100,000 francs again.

 The big difference from the original James Bond's bet comes about when zero comes up.
 In French Roulette the bets are frozen in this case and their fate is determined by the next spin.
-Therefore James Bond would have the chance to get his bet back, if any Low number came up in the next spin.
-The original James Bond's bet (on two dozens) would be killed by the zero immediately!
+Therefore James Bond would have a chance to get his bet back, if any Low number came up in the next spin.
+The original James Bond's bet (on two dozens) would be killed by the zero instantly!

-Low Numbers & Line Bet 19–24 & Insurance Against Zero
+Low Numbers & Line Bet 19–24 & Insurance against Zero

 If any Low number comes up, then the win is 140,000 × 2 = 280,000 and the net profit is 80,000 francs.

-If the Line bet wins then the net profit is 50,000 × 5 = 250,000 − 140,000 (loss on low numbers) − 10,000 (insurance against zero) = 100,000 francs.
+If the Line bet wins then the net profit is 50,000 × 5 = 250,000 − 140,000 (loss on low numbers) − 10,000 (loss of insurance against zero) = 100,000 francs.

 And finally if the zero comes up, then the net profit is 10,000 × 35 = 350,000 − 140,000 (low numbers loss) − 50,000 (zero insurance) = 160,000 francs.
 Moreover the bet on the Low numbers would be frozen and James Bond could get his 140,000 francs back if any Low number came up in the following spin.
 The net profit would be 300,000 francs in this case!